SPECIES

 Rating: USA: R

-Let's pretend you never heard of Ben Kingsley (A SOUND OF THUNDER) or Michael Madsen (KILL BILL Vol. 1, KILL BILL Vol. 2, SIN CITY) or Forrest Whitaker (BODY SNATCHERS, BATTLEFIELD EARTH, PHONE BOOTH).
+Let's pretend you never heard of Ben Kingsley (SLIPSTREAM, DEATH AND THE MAIDEN) or Michael Madsen (WAR GAMES, PAPER TRAIL, SPECIES II) or Forrest Whitaker (BODY SNATCHERS).
 You had no idea that these three men are all very good actors.
 Then you saw SPECIES and afterwards are asked what you think of these guys.
 You know what you'd say?
 You'd say, "They suck!
 They're some of the worst actors I've ever seen.
 Their characters were inconsistent and unbelievable and they couldn't express an emotion if their life depended on it."

 How can this be?
 Two reasons: director Roger Donaldson (DANTE'S PEAK) and writer Dennis Feldman (VIRUS).
 A combination of bad writing and bad directing can create a situation not even Jack Nicholson could act his way out of.